• Skip to primary navigation

 Of course, you can also opt for a sweeter flavor by using syrup and fruit.
 Applesauce is another interesting flavor to try.

-I’d love to hear your feedback in the comments below for this Mashed Potato Pancakes recipe!
+I’d love to hear your feedback for this Mashed Potato Pancake recipe in the comments below!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!

 This recipe is Certified Plantricious because it meets the following guidelines.